Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/content.md

 It begins with real-world use cases (`Applications.txt`) that show why `CompletableFuture` is crucial in non-blocking, asynchronous Java programming.

 You'll then find a beginner-friendly breakdown (`CompletableFuture in Java (Explained Simply).txt`) that explains methods like `thenApply`, `thenCompose`, `thenAccept`, `handle`, and more.

-To solidify your understanding, the advanced Java example (`CompletableFutureAdvancedExample.java`) demonstrates future chaining, error handling, and working with custom thread pools through `ExecutorService`.
+To solidify your understanding, the advanced Java example (`CompletableFutureAdvancedExample.java`) demonstrates future chaining, error handling, and working with custom thread pools through ExecutorService.

 It includes a clear explanation of the API, practical usage scenarios, and advanced concepts like chaining, exception handling, and custom thread pools.